1

 至孝文五年,緤以壽終,謚為貞侯。 子昌代侯,有罪,國除。 至孝景中二年,封緤子居代侯。 至元鼎三年,居為太常,有罪,國除。

 In the fifth year of Emperor Xiaowen's reign, Xie died of old age and was posthumously titled Marquis Zhen.
 His son Chang succeeded to the marquisate but was found guilty of a crime, and his state was abolished.
-In the second year of Emperor Xiaojing's middle reign period, Xie's son Ju was enfeoffed as a successor marquis.
+In the second year of Emperor Jing's middle reign period, Xie's son Ju was enfeoffed to continue the marquisate.
 In the third year of the Yuanding era, Ju was serving as Grand Master of Ceremonies when he was found guilty of a crime, and his state was abolished.

 13

-The Grand Historian says: The Marquis of Yangling Fu Kuan and the Marquis of Xinwu Jin Xi both held high marquisates.
-They followed Gaozu arising from Shandong, attacked Xiang Ji, executed famous generals, broke armies and induced the surrender of cities numbering in the tens, and never experienced distress or humiliation.
+The Grand Historian says: The Marquis of Yangling, Fu Kuan, and the Marquis of Xinwu, Jin Xi, both held high noble ranks.
+They followed Gaozu in rising from Shandong, attacked Xiang Ji, executed famous generals, broke armies, and induced the surrender of cities numbering in the tens, and never experienced distress or humiliation.
 This too was heaven's bestowal.
 The Marquis of Kuaicheng, Zhou Xie, was steadfast and upright in his convictions, and his loyalty was never called into question.
 Whenever the sovereign intended to take the field, Xie never failed to weep.
 His was the bearing of one whose heart truly ached for his lord.
 He may well be called a man of deep and genuine devotion.